A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

 Top of its class when it comes to American single malts, Westward’s offering is made using locally sourced malted barley and ale yeast.
 It’s matured in charred, new American oak casks in a barrelhouse that sees the highs and lows of every season.
-The result is a refined, well-balanced whiskey worth stocking up on.

 Tasting Notes:

-Like a great Scotch, the aromas your nose is first met with include creamy vanilla, caramelized sugar, and cooking spices.
+Like a great scotch, the first aromas include creamy vanilla, caramelized sugar, and cooking spices.
 The first sip is filled with dried fruits, rich malts, and brown sugar.
 The finish is long, warming, and ends with a hit of dark chocolate and cinnamon.

 Pennsylvania (Wigle Pennsylvania Straight Rye)